 Table 6 reports the conversion factor by MGMA Major Region.
-Contract 1 reflected the highest percentage of the reported commercial business, Contract the Medicare conversion factor was 28.9% of the overall commercial mean.
-In this year's survey, it has fallen to 27.03%.
+Contract 1 reflected the highest percentage of the reported commercial business, Contract

+In the 2019 survey, the Medicare conversion factor was 28.9% of the overall commercial mean.
+In this year's survey, it has fallen to 27.03%."